 On the third day the mighty man himself remained at home, and soon the starveling child came and began to beg, with tears, for food.
 "Eat," said the chief, "as other people eat, and no more tricks, or I will deal with you."
-But as it was with him the day before, so it went now: he swallowed all the meat with the same jeering yell.
+But as it was with him the day before, so it went now; he swallowed all the meat with the same jeering yell.
 Then the strong man closed with the boy.
 It was an awful strife; they fought together from the early morn until the sun went down, and then the Elf - for elf he was - cried out, "I now give in!"
 So both his arms were tightly bound behind, and with a long, tough cord of plaited hide the strong man kept his prey, the lariat fast noosed about his neck.
-The child went on, the strong man ever following behind, holding the cord well twisted round his hand could ever conquer, he and I being of equal strength; but I believe that thou mayst conquer him, since I have found, by bitter proof, that thou canst conquer me.
-Here is a staff, the only thing on earth that man may smite him with and give him pain.
-Now, do your best; it is all one to me which of you gains, so one of you be slain, for well I wot 't will be a roaring fight."
+The child went on, the strong man ever following behind, holding the cord well twisted round his hand.